 Chemistry can help young athletes hit the ground running in more ways than you might think.
-Chemistry creates many of the back to school products and supplies that can help keep kids safe as they head back to school and back to their favorite athletic activities – whether it’s track, gymnastics, swimming, soccer or other athletics.
+Chemistry creates many of the products and gear that can help kids while participating in their favorite athletic activities – whether it’s track, gymnastics, swimming, soccer or other sports.

-Below are a few examples of how chemical ingredients in sporting products may help athletes win, on and off the playing field:
+Below are a few examples of how chemical ingredients in sports and personal care products may help athletes win, on and off the playing field.

-As autumn begins, summer pests like mosquitos, biting flies, chiggers and gnats can still be a major irritant for young athletes.
-The four most common compounds approved in the U.S. as insect repellent ingredients are DEET, Icaridin, Citrioldiol and IR3535.
-Each compound has slightly different characteristics but all work in similar ways — producing an odor that repels certain annoying insects.
+Pests like mosquitoes, biting flies, chiggers and gnats can be irritants for young athletes.
+DEET, Icaridin, Citrioldiol and IR3535 are the four most common compounds approved in the United States as insect repellent ingredients.
+Each compound has slightly different characteristics, but they all work in similar ways by producing an odor that repels certain annoying insects.
 Of these, DEET is one of the most popular insect repellent ingredients—an estimated 30 percent of Americans use DEET products every year.

-What you need to know about insect repellents and safety:
+What you need to know about insect repellents and DEET safety:

 - According to the U.S. Centers for Disease Control and Prevention (CDC), DEET products used as directed should not be harmful, although in rare cases using DEET products can cause skin irritation.